 Ultimately, everything will depend on the weight of the dog and the type of chocolate he ate.
-Let’s take quantity first.

-My Dog Ate Chocolate – What Do I Do Right Now?
+My Dog Ate Chocolate – First Actions

 You’ll need to head over to a dog chocolate calculator.
 The one we recommend is in pounds and ounces.
 Write down how much your dog weighs in lbs.
 Weigh him if you have no idea.
 Then, write down approximately how much chocolate your dog has eaten in ounces.